Nithur-M/work-from-anywhere/ui-ux-jobs.md

 <li>Confidently present your ideas and recommendations to internal stakeholders and clients.</li>
 </ul><div><br></div><div><strong>The ‘check the box’ requirements:</strong></div><ul>
 <li>3+ years experience in UI/UX design, including responsive sites and applications and native mobile applications (iOS, Android, React Native).</li>
+<li>Experience working as UI/UX designer within an international company and team, on a full-time and long-term basis, interacting with developers, product managers and stakeholders.</li>
 <li>Experience working across the entire product lifecycle, from research and prototyping, to launch, to ongoing feedback and iteration cycles.</li>
 <li>A robust portfolio of past projects and live examples.</li>
 <li>Strong visual design skills that demonstrate excellence in the core principles of typography, layout, color etc. A design aesthetic that demonstrates a strong foundation in the core visual design principles (typography, layout, color, etc.).</li>